German stocks - Factors to watch on July 5

-FRANKFURT/BERLIN, July 5 The DAX top-30 index looked set to open unchanged on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0603 GMT.
+FRANKFURT/BERLIN, July 5 (Reuters) - The DAX top-30 index looked set to open unchanged on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0603 GMT.

 The following are some of the factors that may move German stocks: